MoatLab/Pond/README.md

 ### Configuring Local/CXL-DRAM Splits ###

-One major setup we are benchmarking is to adjust the perentage of CXL-memory being used to run a certain workload and observe the performance impacts (compared to pure local DRAM "ideal" cases).
+One major setup we are benchmarking is to adjust the percentage of CXL-memory being used to run a certain workload and observe the performance impacts (compared to pure local DRAM "ideal" cases).
 For example, the common ratios the scripts include "100/0" (the 100% local DRAM case, no CXL), "95/5", "90/10" (90% local DRAM + 10% CXL), "85/15", "80/20", "75/25", "50/50", "25/75", etc.

-To provision correct amount of local/CXL memory for the above split ratios, we need to profile the peak memory usage of the target workload.
+To provision the correct amount of local/CXL memory for the above split ratios, we need to profile the peak memory usage of the target workload.
 This is usually done via monitoring tools such as ``pidstat`` (the ``RSS`` field reported in the memory usage).

+#### Tips to limit the DRAM size

+To limit the size of local DRAM, we use (**memeater**) to consume a desirable amount of memory.
+However, we suggest that while using tiering solutions, do not use it, as memory pages are not locked and could be migrated to other tiers.

 ### A Simple HowTo using SPEC CPU 2017 ###